Specific learning difficulties

 A learning difficulty is not the same thing as a learning disability.

-A specific learning difficulty (SpLD) means that someone has a difference or difficulty with one or more certain parts of learning.
+A specific learning difficulty (SpLD) means someone has a difference or difficulty with one or more parts of learning.

-Having a SpLD does not mean that children and young people cannot achieve and succeed in learning.
-However, they may struggle at school and may need to learn in different ways, through additional help.
+Having a SpLD does not mean that your child or young person cannot achieve and succeed in learning.
+However, they may struggle at school.
+They may need to learn in different ways and get extra help.

-There are all kinds of learning disabilities, and they're not always about intelligence.
-Many people with learning disabilities can live independently and have jobs and families.
-Whilst others may need care and support throughout their lives.
+There are many types of learning disabilities.
+They're not just about intelligence.
+Many people with a learning disability can live on their own.
+As well as having a job and their own family.
+Others may need care and support for their entire lives.

 Voice of children and young people with SpLD